 We founded Nurture Ranch with the mission to improve food with transparency, cleaner processing, better nutrition and exquisite taste.
-That’s why we process 1 Steer™ at a time and provide a Nurture Tracker™ code on every pack.
+That’s why we process 1 Steer™ and 1 Cow™ at a time and provide a Nurture Tracker™ code on every pack.
 We want our consumers to know the nurturing history of the single animal from birth to harvest without hiding how it was processed or its true country of origin.

 We would like to hear from you.
 Are you aware of how prevalent mass processing is?
 Did you know most grass fed beef labeled, "Product of USA," is not from the USA and is mass processed twice?
 Please write me with your thoughts and questions.